 Floors including sub-floors

 Repair category 1

 Notes No significant defects evident.
+It is not unusual to discover areas of past water spillage when floor coverings are

+Floors including sub-floors

+Repair category 1

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings Repair category 2 Notes Glazed inserts to interior doors may not be of appropriate toughened glass or meet the recognised Building Standards.
-General age related wear and tear is noted to kitchen units.
+There is localised damage/deterioration to internal joinery finishes including some loose door handles and some deterioration to the kitchen units.
+An incoming occupier may consider refitting to their own personal taste.